yegor256/blog/_drafts/texsc.md

-[GNU aspell](http://aspell.net/) is a command line tool, which expects you to provide the LaTeX source code (indeed, it is code, not "text") as an input and prints you the list of spelling errors.
-The beauty of it is that it's able to check only the text, ignoring TeX commands.
+[GNU aspell](http://aspell.net/) is a command line tool, which expects you to provide the LaTeX source code (indeed, it is code, not "text") as an input and prints you the list of found spelling errors.
+The beauty of it is that it can check only the text, ignoring TeX commands.
 For example, this is LaTeX document:

 {% highlight text %}